-Payments subject to backup withholding include interest, dividends, patronage dividends, rents, royalties, commissions, nonemployee compensation, and certain other payments that you make in the course of your trade or business.
+Payments subject to backup withholding include interest, dividends, patronage dividends, rents, royalties, commissions, nonemployee compensation, and certain other payments you make in the course of your trade or business.
 In addition, transactions by brokers and barter exchanges and certain payments made by fishing boat operators are subject to backup withholding.

-Backup withholding does not apply to wages, pensions, annuities, IRAs (including simplified employee pension (SEP) and SIMPLE retirement plans), section 404(k) distributions from an employee stock ownership plan (ESOP), medical savings accounts, health savings accounts, long-term-care benefits, or real estate transactions.
+Backup withholding does not apply to wages, pensions, annuities, IRAs (including simplified employee pension (SEP) and SIMPLE retirement plans), section 404(k) distributions from an employee stock ownership plan (ESOP), medical savings accounts, beauty applied to the stock of the polyings accounts.

+health savings accounts, long-term-care benefits, or real estate transactions.

-You can use Form W-9 or Formulario W-9(SP) to request that payees furnish a TIN and to certify that the number furnished is correct.
-You can also use Form W-9 or Formulario W-9(SP) to get certifications from payees that they are not subject to backup withholding or that they are exempt from backup withholding.
-The Instructions for the Requester of Form W-9 (also available in Spanish) includes a list of types of payees who are exempt from backup withholding.
+You can use Form W-9 or Formulario W-9(SP) to request payees to furnish a TIN and to certify the number furnished is correct.
+You can also use Form W-9 or Formulario W-9(SP) to get certifications from payees they are not subject to backup withholding or they are exempt from backup withholding.
+The Instructions for the Requester of Form W-9 or Formulario W-9(SP) includes a list of types of payees who are exempt from backup withholding.
 For more information, see Publication 1281, Backup Withholding for Missing and Incorrect Name/TIN(s).